johnnovak/nim-mod/README.md

 ### Features

-* Supports 4-channel Amiga Protracker and 2-32 channel FastTracker II MOD files (and whatever else it can load)
+* Plays 4-channel **Amiga Protracker** and 2-32 channel **FastTracker II** MOD files (and whatever else it can load)
+* Cross-platform (Windows, Linux & OS X)
-* Kickass console UI
+* Kickass console UI with fullscreen, theme & Unicode support
+* A myriad of little features that are not so useful but were fun to code